Kalana0001/enhanzer_technical_assignment/README.md

 # Angular Project: Admin Panel

 ## Overview
-This is a responsive Angular project built using HTML and CSS to showcase [brief description of the project].
-The project focuses on [key features or purpose of the project].
+This is a responsive Angular project built using HTML and CSS to create an **Admin Panel** interface.
+The project provides a user-friendly dashboard for managing data, monitoring performance, and performing administrative tasks efficiently.
 ---

 ## Features